 | Accessibility and long-term value | Requires fresh budget and planning for every engagement, so testing is sporadic. | Managed model makes red teaming more accessible and delivers recurring benefits, steadily strengthening overall posture. |

-How Does Eventus Security Deliver Red Teaming as a Service (RTaaS) in Real World Environments?
+How Does Eventus Security Deliver Red Teaming as a Service in Real-World Environments?

 How Does Eventus Security Adapt Red Team Scenarios to Different Industries and Regulatory Environments?